 Rebooting, restarting, or resetting is the oldest cliche in troubleshooting.
 Because it works.
 Sometimes a good reset is all that's needed to kick bad bits loose.

-iPhone 7 requires different button combo than previous iPhones:
+iPhone 8 and later require different button combos than previous iPhones:

 - Press and hold down the On/Off button on the right side

 - While continuing to hold the On/Off button, press and hold the volume down button on the left side of your iPhone.

 Hold both buttons as the screen turns off, and keep holding them until the screen turns back on and displays the Apple logo.

 For iPhone 6 and previous iPhones: